Source: Packers, DE Wilkerson agree to terms

 Wilkerson was due to count $20 million on the cap, the league's fourth-highest cap charge for a non-quarterback.
 By cutting him, the Jets saved $11 million.

-It was a significant fall for Wilkerson, a 2011 first-round pick who once appeared to be on the verge of stardom.
+It was a significant decline for Wilkerson, a 2011 first-round pick who once appeared to be on the verge of stardom.

 Wilkerson peaked in 2015, when he recorded a career-high 12 sacks and was named to his first Pro Bowl.
 In 2016, he was rewarded with a five-year, $86 million contract that included $37 million fully guaranteed at signing.
 He was the highest-paid player on the team in 2017, making $15 million in cash earnings.

 His decline coincided with the new contract.
-In 28 games over the past two seasons, Wilkerson produced eight sacks.
+Wilkerson produced eight sacks in 28 games over the past two seasons.
 Privately, team officials questioned whether he still had a passion for the game.

 ESPN's Rich Cimini contributed to this report.